WillHennessey/WillHennessey.github.io/_posts/2017-02-26-twitter-mention-feature-for-rails.md

 date: 2017-02-26 01:25:00 +0000
 ---
 <p class='message'>
-    @RailsDeveloper Want to implement your own version of twitter's mention feature in your Rails app?
+    <strong>@RailsDeveloper</strong> Want to implement your own version of twitter's mention feature in your Rails app?
     In this post I'll show you how to implement the mention feature for posts, but don't feel limited to just posts.
     You can easily adapt the code to work on comments, articles, tickets or whatever you like.
 </p>

 ![Mention Feature Example]({{ site.url }}/public/images/posts-example.png)

-## Installation
+## Setup
 First things first, you'll need to install and configure the [jquery-atwho-rails](https://github.com/ichord/jquery-atwho-rails) gem.

 Add `gem 'jquery-atwho-rails'` to your Gemfile then do a `bundle install`